itsoliviasparks/itsoliviasparks/README.md

 ### A little about me:
 - I'm a curious & methodical software developer, designer, & overall "keener", dedicated to lifelong learning & problem solving
-- Before I began my coding career, I spent half a decade working in the fashion industry as a [Technical Apparel Developer](https://itsoliviasparks.com/tech-design-work)
+- Before I began my development career, I spent half a decade working in the fashion industry as a [Technical Apparel Developer](https://itsoliviasparks.com/tech-design-work)
 - **Pronouns**: she/her

 ### What I'm up to: